8-Door Biparting Bifold Barn Door Hardware Kits

 A diagram showing 8 door bifold barn door hardware biparting with 4 doors sliding outward to each side.

 Eight-door biparting bifold hardware uses two independent 4-door one-way assemblies — four panels on each side of the opening — that each fold and stack against their respective wall when open.
 Each side is essentially a 4-door one-way system, producing a 10 in stack per side and leaving the full opening clear.
-Goldberg Brothers J top mount only — standard and heavy duty, all 17 finish colors, covers openings up to 380 in.
+Goldberg Brothers J top mount only — standard and heavy duty, all 17 finish colors, covering openings up to 188 in with standard duty or up to 380 in with heavy duty.
 For the full bifold buying guide, see our bifold hardware collection.

 Common Questions